Version: 0.5

 This is the promise of what Socrates called the examined life, and it is a promise that Aristotle's philosophy fulfills in spades, if only we can come to understand it.

-Ideally what we'd like is to have is a long, deep conversation with Aristotle himself about how to find fulfillment as a human being.
+How to do so?
+Ideally we'd like to have a long, deep conversation with Aristotle himself about human fulfillment.
 Of course that's impossible, so second best would be to read a written dialogue that emulates such a conversation; Aristotle wrote a few of those, but unfortunately only fragments survived the collapse of classical civilization.
-Third best is to trace the conversational flow of his thoughts on the highest good attainable by human beings, which is what I attempt here, grounded in scholarship and applied to the real world we live in today.
+Third best is to trace the dialectical flow of his formal writings on the highest good attainable by human beings, with an eye to what can best be termed soulcraft.